mccright/rand-notes/home-maintainance-tasks.md

 - [ ] Schedule lawnmower tune-up and blade sharpening.

 **APRIL**
+- [ ] Schedule specialist to have the sprinkler back-flow checked & certified.
 - [ ] Wash and/or vacuum curtains and blinds.
 - [ ] Wipe down baseboards and moldings.
 Touch up paint if needed.
 - [ ] Dust ceiling fans.